Shivam-Bhardwaj/too.foo/docs/HYDRATION_FIX.md

 - Made `Navigation` a dynamic import with `ssr: false`
 - Added `export const dynamic = 'force-dynamic'` to skip static generation

-### Fix 2: Route Segment Configuration
+### Fix 2: Client-Only Page Architecture

-Added `export const dynamic = 'force-dynamic'` to problematic routes:
-- `app/page.tsx` - Home page
-- `app/research/page.tsx` - Research page

-This tells Next.js to skip static generation for these routes, preventing hydration mismatches.
+**Note**: With static export (`output: 'export'`), we cannot use `export const dynamic = 'force-dynamic'` as it's not supported.
+Instead, we rely entirely on `dynamic()` imports with `ssr: false`.

+The pages are statically generated as empty HTML shells that load client components, preventing any server-side rendering that could cause hydration mismatches.

 ### Fix 3: Dynamic Imports Everywhere